secureblue/secureblue/PREINSTALL-README.md

 ## Preinstall guide

+Fedora Installation
-- During the installation, select the option to encrypt the drive you're installing to.
+- Select the option to encrypt the drive you're installing to.
-- Use a strong password when prompted.
+- Use a [strong password](https://security.harvard.edu/use-strong-passwords) when prompted.
 - Leave the root account disabled.

+BIOS Hardening
-- Ensure secureboot is enabled in your bios.
+- Ensure secureboot is enabled.
-- Ensure your bios is up to date by checking its manufacturer's website.
+- Ensure your BIOS is up to date by checking its manufacturer's website.
+- Disable booting from USB (some manufacturers allow firmware changes from live systems).
-- Set a bios password to prevent tampering
+- Set a BIOS password to prevent tampering.